BRIEF-Shanghai Kaibao Pharmaceutical sees FY 2017 Q1 net profit to increase by 0 pct to 10 pct

 NEW DELHI, May 27 India has reported cases of the Zika virus, the World Health Organization said, adding that efforts should be made to strengthen surveillance.

-* Says increased performance of main business as main reason for the forecast
+* Says steady growth in main business as main reason for the forecast

 Source text in Chinese: goo.gl/Sxp3uQ